 A quick note on safety:

 Often, avalanches are triggered by people traveling on or beneath unstable snow slopes.
-This means you may want to undergo avalanche training before you head out for a snowshoe trip, so you can be aware of the signs.
-Most hiking applications also provide information about avalanche warnings, which you can check before heading outside to make sure that you won’t be hiking in a dangerous area.
-For more information about avalanche awareness and basics, check out our Avalanches Guide.
+Consider attending avalanche awareness training before you head out for a snowshoe trip, so you can be aware of the signs of of avalanche danger.
+For more information, check out our Avalanches Awareness series.

 Care and maintenance: